Car Accident Lawyer Serving Webster, NC

 Statute of Limitations for Car Accident Claims in NC

-A statute of limitations is the deadline you have to file a car accident claim.
+A statute of limitations is the deadline to file a car accident claim.
 When claims are filed after this time, accident victims are almost always barred from pursuing compensation.

-In North Carolina, the statute of limitations on car accident lawsuits is three years from the date of the accident.
+In North Carolina, the statute of limitations on car accident lawsuits is three years from the accident date.

-It is critical to get started on a car accident claim as soon as possible, even though it may seem like you have a long time.
-Evidence can go missing, witnesses can disappear or their memories can fade, and other critical information can be harder to get.
+Getting started on a car accident claim as soon as possible is critical, even though it may seem like you have a long time.
+Evidence can go missing, witnesses can disappear, or their memories can fade, and other critical information can be harder to get.
 The sooner your lawyer starts on your case, the better.

 Common Car Accident Injuries

-A person can sustain just about any type of injury when they are involved in a car crash.
-There are some injuries seen after auto accidents that are more common than others.
+A person can sustain just about any injury in a car crash.
+Some injuries seen after auto accidents are more common than others.
 These include:

 - Traumatic brain injuries, including concussions, internal bleeding, skull fractures, and lacerations